lucask07/open_covg_daq_pcb/README.md

 * +15 V
 * -15 V

+#### Power Planes on the PCB (6 layer board)

+* Route 2: is GND
+* Route 3: 3.3V (primarily) and the pre-regulated input power
+* Route 14: +15V, -15V, AMP_PWR+, AMP_PWR-
+* Route 15: 1V8, and 5V

+[Creating a negative voltage with a DC-DC converter](https://www.maximintegrated.com/en/design/technical-documents/app-notes/3/3844.html) This is what is done in the AD7960 eval board schematic.

+Derive from external 7.5 V and 18 V.

 ### DAC

 [AD5453](https://www.analog.com/media/en/technical-documentation/data-sheets/AD5450_5451_5452_5453.pdf) Multiplying R-2R ladder so the REF voltage can span a wide range (-10 V to 10 V) well beyond VDD.
 The input VREF could be dynamic or it could vary statically to allow for different gains of the DAC output.
 The input impedance since by the voltage reference is 9kOhm.